-It’s convenient, personalised and more popular than ever.
+It’s convenient, personalized and more popular than ever.
 Online ordering took off like it never has before during the pandemic, and by all accounts, it’s becoming the new normal.

 But it’s not enough to rely on third-party apps.
 70% of customers say they prefer ordering directly from restaurants.
 But why is that?
 And how can you use better technology to tap into that 70%?